 After you've provided a stool and blood sample, you'll probably be referred to a gastroenterologist (a specialist in conditions of the digestive system).
 They'll discuss the results with you and carry out the tests described below if they're necessary.

 A colonoscopy is a test used to examine the inside of your colon.
 It involves inserting a long, flexible tube called an endoscope into your colon through your back passage (rectum).

 The endoscope has a light and a camera on the end.
 The camera can be used to send images to a television screen.
 These show the level and extent of inflammation inside your colon.

 The endoscope can also be fitted with surgical tools that can be used to take a number of small tissue samples from different sections of your digestive system.
 This is known as a biopsy.
 The procedure may feel uncomfortable, but it's not painful.

 These tissue samples will be examined under a microscope for the cell changes known to occur in cases of Crohn's disease.

 Wireless capsule endoscopy

 A wireless capsule endoscopy is a new type of test that involves swallowing a small capsule (about the size of a large vitamin tablet).
 The capsule works its way down to your small intestines, where it transmits images to a recording device worn on a belt or in a small shoulder bag.

-A few days after the test, the capsule passes out of your body in a stool.
-The capsule is disposable so you do not have to worry about retrieving it from your stools.
+A few days after the test, the capsule passes out of your body in the stool.
+The capsule is disposable, so you don't have to worry about retrieving it from your stools.